 Discussion & Modeling of Basin Structure

 The prominent gravity lows and highs in the central western portion of the anomaly map indicate a buried basin, with higher bedrock to the east.
 The large area of high gravity to the east of the basin has poor station coverage, and thus should not be interpreted to mean there is not a basin to the east of the deepest gravity low.
-Station coverage clearly shows that there is a bedrock high bordering the east edge of the buried basin, but that high could be a ridge and not a plateau.
-Due to security limitations, stations were not allowed in the Priority , and thus it is not possible to determine the structure in that eastern area.
+Station coverage clearly shows that there is a bedrock high bordering the east edge of the buried basin, but that high could be a ridge and not a plateau as suggested by the interpolation of data in an area with poor coverage.
+Due to security limitations, stations were not allowed in the northern part of Priority Area 3, and thus it is not possible to determine the structure in that eastern area.

 Based on the assumed basement geology, basement density is set to 2800 kg/m3.
 The lacustrine sediment cover is assigned an average constant density of 2000 kg/m3; this accounts for less dense material at the surface and more dense sediments in the deep basins.

-As a first pass of modeling the buried structure, the observed gravity anomalies at stations are gridded at a 1500 m interval (using the same technique as for Figure A-2), and a Newton’s Method inversion for a two-layer system performed.
+As a first pass of modeling the buried structure, the observed gravity anomalies at stations are gridded at a 1500 m interval (using the same technique as for Figure A-2), and a Newton’s Method inversion for a two-layer system is performed.
 An initial model of 1000 m depth-to-basement across the whole space and a maximum model depth of 3000 m is used.
 Iterations update individual columns with a new depth-to-basement, constrained to a minimum of zero.
-Sediments are assumed to have a constant density of 2000 kg/m3, while the basement is assigned a density of 2800 kg/m3 (suitable for a limestone, quartzite, dolomite, etc.).
+Sediments are assumed to have a constant density of 2000 kg/m3, while the basement is assigned a density of 2800 kg/m3 (suitable for a mixture of limestone, quartzite, dolomite, etc.).
 Iterations are continued until the RMS difference (model-observed) increases, the difference change drops below 10-4 mGal, or 100 iterations is reached.
 For the 1500 m grid, eight iterations achieve an RMS difference of 0.473 mGal with differences between observed and modeled anomaly bounded between -2 to +5 mGal.

 Figure A-3 shows the observed gridded data (with stations), the modeled gravity effect, the difference between what was modeled and what was observed, and the best-fit depth model.
 Note that the depth is computed relative to the elevation of each grid cell.